flywheel-io/gears/spec/v0/readme.md

 ## The base directory

-To be a flywheel gear, you must have a specific folder in the container: `/flywheel/v0`.<br>
+To be a flywheel gear, you must have a specific folder in the container: `/flywheel/v0`.
-This indicates that it’s a flywheel gear and what version of the spec you’re using.
+This indicates that it’s a flywheel gear.

 All following references to folders are assumed to be relative to this folder.<br>
 For example, the `input` dir will be located at `/flywheel/v0/input`.